 You can delete Postman elements from a public workspace for which you have an Admin or Editor role.

-1. Select Options icon View more actions next to the element's name, then select Delete.
+1. In the sidebar, click Options icon View more actions next to the element, then select Delete.

 Delete a public workspace